 The operator's responsibility remains even with delegated tasks.

-Documentation and record-keeping as part of risk management
+Documentation and Record-Keeping as Part of Risk Management

 Comprehensive documentation is crucial for providing evidence to supervisory authorities.
 Operators should ensure that all measures taken are documented.
 Many companies mistakenly believe that a simple list of maintenance work is sufficient.
-In reality, this requires detailed logs and regular reports on the condition of the systems.
+In reality, this requires detailed logs and regular reports on the condition of the facilities.

-Technological Support Through CAFM Systems
+Technological Support through CAFM Systems

-Integration of CAFM software for monitoring operator responsibilities
+Integration of CAFM Software for Monitoring Operator Responsibilities

-The integration of CAFM software can be particularly beneficial for large companies or those with multiple locations.
+The integration of CAFM Software can be particularly beneficial for large companies or those with multiple locations.
 These systems allow all relevant information to be bundled centrally and enable real-time responses to changes.
-An example would be a property manager who, using CAFM software ensures that all maintenance work is documented and carried out on time.
+An example would be a property manager who, using CAFM Software ensures that all maintenance work is documented and carried out on time.
 This ensures compliance with legal requirements.

 Inspection and Documentation Obligations in Facility Management